-Awards under our stock based compensation plans primarily take the form of LTIP units and restricted stock grants made under The Simon Property Group, L.P.
-1998 Stock Incentive Plan, as amended, or the Plan.
-Restricted stock and awards under the LTIP programs are all performance based and are based on various corporate and business unit performance measures as further described below.
+Awards under our stock based compensation plans primarily take the form of LTIP units and Simon restricted stock grants made under our 1998 Stock Incentive Plan, as amended, or the Plan.
+Simon restricted stock and awards under the LTIP programs are all performance based and are based on various corporate and business unit performance measures as further described below.
 The expense related to these programs, net of amounts capitalized, is included within home and regional office costs and general and administrative costs in the accompanying consolidated statements of operations and comprehensive income.

 LTIP Programs.
-Every year since 2010, the Compensation Committee of the Board of Directors, or Compensation Committee, has approved long-term, performance based incentive compensation programs, or the LTIP programs, for certain senior executive officers.
-Awards under the LTIP programs take the form of LTIP units, a form of limited partnership interest issued by the Operating Partnership, and will be considered earned if, and only to the extent to which, applicable total shareholder return, or TSR, performance measures are achieved during the performance period.
+Every year since 2010, the Compensation Committee of Simon's Board of Directors, or Compensation Committee, has approved long-term, performance based incentive compensation programs, or the LTIP programs, for certain senior executive officers.
+Awards under the LTIP programs take the form of LTIP units, a form of limited partnership interest issued by us, and will be considered earned if, and only to the extent to which, applicable total shareholder return, or TSR, performance measures are achieved during the performance period.
 Once earned, LTIP units are subject to a two-year vesting period.
 One-half of the earned LTIP units will vest on January 1 of each of the 2nd and 3rd years following the end of the applicable performance period, subject to the participant maintaining employment with us through those dates and certain other conditions as described in those agreements.
 Awarded LTIP units not earned are forfeited.
 Earned and fully vested LTIP units are the equivalent of units.
-During the performance period, participants are entitled to receive distributions on the LTIP units awarded to them equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
-As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per share.
+During the performance period, participants are entitled to receive distributions on the LTIP units awarded to them equal to 10% of the regular quarterly distributions paid on a unit.
+As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per unit.